Birth name: Taraji Penda Henson

 In January 2018, Taraji played assassin Mary in the action-packed thriller ‘Proud Mary’, showing that women over 40 can also do action movies.
 In March, she starred in Tyler Perry’s ‘Acrimony’.
 Tyler offered Taraji the role asking her if she wanted to channel her inner Glenn Close from ‘Fatal Attraction’ and Taraji just couldn’t pass up that opportunity.
 The film was shot in 8 days while Taraji was still filming ‘Empire’.

-Taraji just finished the film ‘The Best Of Enemies’, playing Civil Rights activist, Ann Atwater, opposite Academy Award winner Sam Rockwell.
+Taraji just finished the film ‘The Best Of Enemies’, playing Civil Rights activist, Ann Atwater, opposite Academy Award winner Sam Rockwell which was bought by STX in July 2018 and will be released at the end of the year.

-She also lent her voice to Yesss in the sequel ‘Ralph Breaks the Internet: Wreck-It Ralph 2’.
+Taraji did some more voice work when she lent her voice to Yesss in the sequel ‘Ralph Breaks the Internet: Wreck-It Ralph 2’ that will be released in November 2018.